ddnet/ddnet-web/www/_posts/2019-03-19-most-points-in-a-day.markdown

 [<img class="demo" src="/points-earned.png" />](https://ddnet.tw/stats/)

-On Sunday, March 17 DDNet broke its old records of the most points earned in a day!
+On Sunday, March 17 DDNet broke its old record of the most points earned in a day!
 The points were made on the following server types:

 <table>
 <tr><th>Type</th><th style="text-align: right">Points</th></tr>